elastos/Elastos/CR.Elaeth/README.md

 ## Transpiling SCSS files to CSS

 We use grunt to concat/sass the SCSS files, currently it's the default task so just run `grunt` to process your SCSS files.
 You can also use `grunt watch` to keep your CSS up to date.

-## Development Status
-*This website is currently unreleased*